 Jive leverages multiple layers of defense to protect key information and handle all critical facets of network and application security, including authentication, authorization and assurance.
-Our ISMS (Information Security Management System) is a structured approach that has management support all the way up to our board of directors.
-Our program systematically evaluates our information security risks, taking into account the impact of company threats and vulnerabilities.
-Adherence to the ISO 27001 standard, regular third-party audits and close attention to customer input and industry trends help ensure that our security programs keep pace with a changing security landscape and meet evolving customer requirements.
+We use an ISMS (Information Security Management System) as a structured approach towards maintaining our security program.
+Jive systematically evaluates and prioritizes information security risks, taking into account the impact of company threats and vulnerabilities.
+Adherence to the ISO 27001 standard, regular third-party audits and close attention to customer input and industry trends help ensure that our security program keeps pace with a changing security landscape, and customer requirements.

 Third Party Certifications and Audits